JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-primitive-data-types-from-c.md

 issue: EVAN-5343
 ---

 In this tutorial, we learn what C data types are visible in Kotlin/Native and vice versa.
-You will:
+We will:
 - See what [Data Types are in C Language](#types-in-c-language)
 - Create a [tiny C Library](#an-example-c-library) that uses those types in exports
 - [Inspect Generated Kotlin APIs from a C library](#inspecting-generated-kotlin-apis-for-a-c-library)